PAUVRE-Charlie/randomCoffee/README.md

 # RandomCoffee - Technical test

-⚠⚠⚠ You can test the code by running _node index.js_.
-There already are examples so you can check it works well. ⚠⚠⚠
+⚠ You can test the code by running _node index.js_.
+There already are examples so you can check it works well.⚠

 ## ALGORITHM